biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

 ExtremeTicTacToe grid, we search for 2 spots taken of the same letter, and use that to increment or decrement the total by 1.
-While we are not checking if 3/4 spots needed to win are taken, checking for 2 should be effective still as it implies we are closer to a win. (+1 for X, -1 for O)
+While we are not checking if 3/4 spots needed to win are taken, checking for 2 should be effective still as it implies we are closer to a win. (+1 for X, -1 for O).